miguno/miguno/README.md

 Previously, I joined [Confluent](https://www.confluent.io/) in 2015 as their first product manager, and helped build and grow their products and culture over six years, from eight employees all the way to 2,400 and IPO on Nasdaq.
-This was an unexpected journey and inspiring, but the time came to move on.
-I've set out toward something new, with a focus on people and less emphasis on software.

-> “It’s a dangerous business, Frodo, going out your door.
-You step onto the
-> road, and if you don’t keep your feet, there’s no knowing where you might be
-> swept off to.” — J.R.R.
-Tolkien, The Fellowship of the Ring, 1954

 <img align="center" src="https://github-readme-stats.vercel.app/api?username=miguno&show_icons=true&include_all_commits=true&theme=dracula&hide_border=true" alt="miguno's github stats" />